These guides are AI-generated educational summaries — not legal or medical advice.

 - Neurogenic Bowel ALS may cause neurogenic bowel dysfunction including incontinence and constipation requiring bowel programs.
 Severity is rated by frequency of incontinence episodes and degree of absorbent material use, affecting SMC.

-- Sleep Apnea (Respiratory Muscle Involvement) ALS causes sleep-disordered breathing due to respiratory muscle weakness.
+- Sleep Apnea (Respiratory Muscle Involvement) ALS causes sleep disordered breathing due to respiratory muscle weakness.
 Sleep apnea requiring BiPAP, CPAP, or tracheostomy is a separately ratable ALS complication evaluated under relevant sleep apnea diagnostic codes as secondary to ALS.

 - Aphonia / Dysarthria (Loss of Speech) Bulbar ALS causes progressive speech impairment from dysarthria to complete aphonia.
 Constant inability to communicate by speech is a separately ratable ALS complication supporting high SMC levels under 38 CFR 3.350.